-with Drought Smart Plants
+Drought Tolerant Plants

 place" more apt than in xeriscaping.
 Choosing the right plants to save the water is fundamental.

 Putting in place water capture systems and water conservation methods and making full use of the water you have by drip irrigation techniques, rain gardens and mulch beds are right in second place for importance.

 captured from rainfall or guided from a waste recovery system such as

 Using native plants for a gorgeous wild flower garden is one way to capitalize on some low care plants with unique abilities to survive.
 Many can go into a summer dormancy in really hot climates, to conserve their energy and the limited water supply.